Furnyr/Dissonity/hirpc-interface/README.md

 ## Production

-The file included in the game build is `build/interface.js`.
+- The Unity plugin is `build/plugin.js`
+- The loader script is `build/app_loader.js`

 ## License